 What can screenwriters can learn from Super Bowl XLII?

 DRAMA: Drama is defined as exciting, tense, and gripping events and actions.
-This game had plenty of drama.
+This game had plenty of drama—plenty of conflict.
 You had no idea what was going to happen next.

 A GREAT OPENING: First the New York Giants took a 3-0 lead and the New England Patriots came back and took the lead 7-3.
 The scoring then cooled down until the fourth quarter.